 In order to become a fully Certified Nursing Assistant (CNA), students need to complete a 6-to-12 week CNA certificate program, while the prerequisite for the program itself is a high school diploma or GED.

-The Certified Nursing Assistant certified program offered by Dominion Academy entails classroom instructions along with practical experience and clinical supervision.
+The Certified Nursing Assistant certified program offered by Dominion Academy And HealthCare Services entails classroom instructions along with practical experience and clinical supervision.
 Moreover, students gain experience through clinical activities organized by the Carefirst Nursing Academy.
 The course content and classroom instruction provided to students in the academy focus on basic nursing skills, anatomy, physiology, infection control, and nutrition.

 The CNA program offered at Carefirst Nursing Academy prepares students to: